Have You Ever Wondered Just How Some People Even Manage to Catch Fish?

 (13) This one applies mostly to jet boat river fishermen.
 They have made a drift or back-trolled thru some fishy looking water, maybe even caught a fish (either Steelhead or Salmon) and they want to run back up to make another pass.
 However they run full bore with their jet boat right thru the fishing slot they just came down thru.
 Do they not realize that this WILL spook any fish out of that area, especially if the water is only 6-8' deep.
 There will usually be other water on the side of this slot that they could have motored up thru at a moderate speed, but apparently they do not come anywhere near thinking like a fish.

 (14) Another boat river fisher boat operator situation is when you meet or pass another boat that is fishing, SLOW SOWN.
 Don't ruin his fishing spot by throwing a big wake.
-Or worse, rocking their boat enough with your wake so someone may get thrown overboard.
+Or worse, rocking their boat enough with your wake so someone may get thrown overboard by loosing their balance.

 Rod Holder Placement : Downrigger fishing

 Some of you who troll for salmon, may upgrade your hit to hookup ratio by changing how you mount your rod holders.
 Most of the fishermen know that when using downriggers that the rod needs to be set fairly high in the air or to the side and arced rearward under the tension of the release clip to the downrigger wire.
 This arcing allows these special built downrigger rods, being under a strain, to snap UP when the fish hits pulling the line off the wire clip, thereby setting the hook.
 If you are fishing a downrigger and miss hooking a number of fish, you may want to think about what I just said here.
 And the tension on the rod needs to be enough to remove the belly in the line between the rod and the downrigger wire clip.
 If when taking this slack out, you trip the clip occasionally, you are about right in this tension.